j4m-can/hot-potato-operator/README.md

 * `total_passes` - total number of passes handled by all units

-When an application event occurs, each unit peeks at the application "owner" setting.
+When an application event occurs, each unit peeks at the application `owner` setting.
 If it matches the unit, the unit then elects the next owner and updates the `next_owner` value, increments its own `npasses` by 1, and updates the the `next_total_passes` by 1.